37 Workplace Statistics for the Hard-Working in 2021

 Perhaps the key is in the fact that those who are using medical marijuana do it more responsibly as opposed to workers who see cannabis only as means of enjoying themselves.
 Medical marijuana users take it so as to be able to function better, not vice versa.

-21. Now for some fun in the workplace statistics — 21.5% of Canadian workers report they got high at work.
+35. Now for some fun in the workplace statistics — 21.5% of Canadian workers report they got high at work.

 According to Health Canada’s statistics from the 2017 Canadian Cannabis Survey, 21.5% of cannabis users stated they used cannabis to get high both before and during working hours the previous year.
 What’s more, 7.7% of them reported using it on a weekly, or even daily, basis before working hours.

-22. Compared to workers from other sectors, hospitality/service workers, including waiters, chefs, housekeepers, concierges, etc. are the most likely to use marijuana.
+36. Compared to workers from other sectors, hospitality/service workers, including waiters, chefs, housekeepers, concierges, etc. are the most likely to use marijuana.

-23. In Canada, only 11% of surveyed companies have a policy regarding medical marijuana.
+37. In Canada, only 11% of surveyed companies have a policy regarding medical marijuana.

 According to research conducted by the HRPA, just 11% of companies have a policy addressing medical marijuana at the workplace.
 For those who do have them in place, 45.9% aren’t sure whether their existing policy properly covers the potential problems that may appear once recreational marijuana is legalized.

-Whether we like it or not, one spends the largest portion of their day working.
+Workplace statistics indicate that one spends the largest portion of their day working.
 Therefore, those who love what they do are more likely to lead fulfilling lives.
 Yet, what seems to be even more important is the relationship between employees in the workplace.

 What percentage of employees are looking for a new job?